Table of Contents

 Pika’s editor is a simple, intuitive, and powerful way to create posts and pages for your Pika site.
 For most people, blogging will be as easy as typing in the editor and occasionally using the toolbar to make some formatting adjustments.
 If you want to learn more about the editor’s power features, read on.

-If you hover over the toolbar items, you will learn that there are some keyboard shortcuts to speed up formatting your writing.
-For instance cmd+b/control+b for bolding text and cmd+k/control+k for inserting a link URL for the currently-highlighted text.
+If you hover over the buttons in the toolbar, you will learn that there are some keyboard shortcuts that can speed up formatting your writing.
+For instance Cmd/Control+B for bolding text and Cmd/Control+K for inserting a link URL for the currently-selected text.
 Another example is hitting the TAB key to indent a bullet in your lists.
-You can see all of the available keyboard shortcuts in this documentation for the Pika editor’s underlying code library, TipTap.
+You can see most of the available keyboard shortcuts in this documentation for the Pika editor’s underlying code library, TipTap.

 Markdown

-Markdown is a writing syntax that enables you to define formatting of your text without requiring a toolbar or other rich text controls.
-Pika’s editor does not require you to learn Markdown, but if you are familiar with Markdown already Pika will recognize most Markdown formatting rules.
-For instance, if you type “_edit_” in the Pika editor, it will be replaced with the italicized word “edit”.
+Markdown is a writing syntax that enables you to format your text without requiring a toolbar or other rich text controls.
+Pika’s editor does not require you to learn Markdown, but Pika will recognize most Markdown formatting rules.
+For instance, if you type _edit_ in the Pika editor, it will be replaced with the italicized word edit.

 Drafts are a way to save your writing in progress.
 When writing a new post, you will notice a Save as Draft button on the top of the page.
 Clicking this assures that you will not lose your post.
 Draft posts appear at the top of your posts dashboard.